vipulnaik/diet-exercise-health/events/2024/2024-exercise-tracker.md

 ## 2024-07-15: resumed jogging and breath holds

-On 2024-07-15, I resumed jogging and breath holds, following my plan of resuming on that date.
+On 2024-07-15, three days after my Tdap vaccine booster dose, I resumed jogging and breath holds, following my plan of resuming on that date.
 I was able to jog my target minimum of a little over 1.4 miles, though it was less than my usual of 1.5-1.7 miles.

+## 2024-07-16: resumed hand gripper exercises with left hand

+On 2024-07-16, four days after my Tdap vaccine booster dose, I resumed hand gripper exercises with my left hand (this is the non-vaccine arm).
+This was consistent with my plan.